dbirman/neural-concepts/_posts/2022-01-18-place-cell-experiment.md

 license: "NA"
 ---

-Conduct a simple expirement with place cells.
+Conduct a simple experiment with place cells.
 Move a rat along a track and record spiking from four of its hippocampal neurons.
 Use maximum likelihood estimation and the spike rates of 4 to 50 place cells to predict the rat's movement in real time.